Skip to content

 Temperament and behaviour

-Your pet needs to spend time with other dogs – socialising them will teach them not to fear other dogs.
 Despite having a gentle temperament, they can be snappy with other dogs and loud children.
 They’re better suited to quiet homes.

 Common health problems

-It’s common for Maltese dogs to suffer from teeth problems.
-But there are also other health issues that you should keep an eye out for.
-And if your dog does suffer from a medical condition, having pet insurance for your Maltese can help cover the cost of surgery.
+It’s common for the Maltese breed to suffer from dental problems.
+But there are also other Maltese health issues that you should keep an eye out for.

 Gingivitis

 To remove the plaque, your dog will need to go to the vet for a dental scale and polish.
 Some teeth may have to be removed if they're in poor condition, which will mean your dog will need a general anaesthetic.
-To prevent gum disease, you should brush your dog’s teeth every day.
-Speak to your vet about dog toothbrushes and toothpaste.
-Do not use human toothpaste as this is poisonous to dogs.

 Luxating patella